SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 1. Get the Solace PubSub+ event broker Docker image tar.gz archive
 2. Load the image into the private Docker registry

-To get the PubSub+ event broker Docker image URL, go to the Solace Developer Portal and download the Solace PubSub+ software event broker as a **docker** image or obtain your version from Solace Support.
+To get the PubSub+ EBS event broker Docker image URL, go to the Solace Developer Portal and download the Solace PubSub+ Event Broker: Software as a **docker** image or obtain your version from Solace Support.

-| PubSub+ Standard<br/>Docker Image | PubSub+ Enterprise Evaluation Edition<br/>Docker Image
+| PubSub+ EBS Standard<br/>Docker Image | PubSub+ EBS Enterprise Evaluation Edition<br/>Docker Image
 | :---: | :---: |
 | Free, up to 1k simultaneous connections,<br/>up to 10k messages per second | 90-day trial version, unlimited |
 | [Download Standard docker image](http://dev.solace.com/downloads/ ) | [Download Evaluation docker image](http://dev.solace.com/downloads#eval ) |

-To load the Solace Docker image into a private Docker registry, follow the general steps below; for specifics, consult the documentation of the registry you are using.
+To load the Solace PubSub+ EBS Docker image into a private Docker registry, follow the general steps below; for specifics, consult the documentation of the registry you are using.

 * Prerequisite: local installation of [Docker](//docs.docker.com/get-started/ ) is required
 * Login to the private registry: